EGroupware/egroupware/doc/docker/development/README.md

 # ports to use for Nginx / the webserver, by default 8080 and 4443
 # xdebug port, default 9001 (NOT 9000!)
 # IDE host, default XDEBUG_REMOTE_HOST=docker.for.mac.localhost
+docker-compose up -d egroupware docker logs -f egroupware
+# wait until it says "fpm is running" then press ^C and start the other containers
 docker-compose up -d
 ```
 * It will install EGroupware master and phpMyAdmin in egroupware / phpmyadmin subdirectory of sources volume, if not already there